kubeshop/tracetest/examples/quick-start-tempo-nodejs/readme.md

 ## Run both the Node.js app and Tracetest

-To start both the Node.js app and Tracetest we will run this command:
+To start both the Node.js app and Tracetest, we will run this command:

 ```bash
 docker-compose -f docker-compose.yaml -f tracetest/docker-compose.yaml up # add --build if the images are not built already